J. Hillis Miller: Career

 Miller started his career as a member of the faculty at Johns Hopkins University, Baltimore, in 1953.
 During this time, Miller was heavily influenced by fellow Johns Hopkins professor and Belgian literary critic Georges Poulet and the Geneva School of literary criticism, which Miller characterized as "the consciousness of the consciousness of another, the transposition of the mental universe of an author into the interior space of the critic's mind."
-This was also the time that was introduced to Paul de Man who was a member of a faculty and Jacques Derrida, a visiting professor, with whom he would remain associated.
+This was also the time that he was introduced to Paul de Man, who was a member of the faculty at Johns Hopkins as well as Jacques Derrida, a visiting professor, with whom he would remain associated.

 In 1972, he joined the faculty at Yale University where he taught for fourteen years.
 At Yale, he worked alongside prominent literary critics Paul de Man and Geoffrey Hartman, where they were collectively known as the Yale School of deconstruction, in contention with prominent Yale influence theorist Harold Bloom.

 By this time, Miller had emerged as an important humanities and literature scholar specializing in Victorian and Modernist literature, with a keen interest in the ethics of reading and reading as a cultural act.
-At a time, he was supervising at least 14 doctoral dissertations studying Victorian literature and novels.
+At one time, he was supervising at least 14 doctoral dissertations studying Victorian literature.

 In 1986, Miller left Yale to work at the University of California Irvine, where he was later followed by his Yale colleague Derrida.
-During the same year, he served as president of the Modern Language Association, and was honored by the MLA with a lifetime achievement award in 2005.
+During the same year, he served as President of the Modern Language Association, and was honored by the MLA with a lifetime achievement award in 2005.
 In 2004, he was elected to the American Philosophical Society.
 Both at Yale and UC Irvine, Miller mentored an entire generation of American literary critics including noted queer theorist Eve Kosofsky Sedgwick.
 He was Distinguished Research Professor of English and Comparative Literature at the University of California Irvine until 2001.

 After his retirement, he wrote over 15 books and many articles in journals and was also active on the international lecturing circuit.
-He was also served on dissertation committees in his retirement supervising dissertations and doctoral theses works at UC Irvine, University of California, Berkeley, and the University of Queensland.
+He also served on dissertation committees in his retirement supervising dissertations and doctoral theses works at UC Irvine, University of California, Berkeley, and the University of Queensland.